AustinFoss/CreativeCommonPlace/README.md

 # CreativeCommonPlace

+EDIT: This is an abandond reminder for myself of my first attempt at a DApp

 My end goal with this project is to have a decentralized application to facilitate the registration (proof of ownership), distribution, monetization, and curration of Intellectual Property (IP).

 IP Registration: Ethereum